Goldman to report fund values on daily basis

 But few other fund families are likely to follow Goldman's move, according to Pete Crane, a long-time money fund analyst and co-founder of Crane Data, which tracks the industry.

-Among other big fund sponsors, a spokeswoman for BlackRock Inc (BLK.N) said it plans no changes at present.
-A spokeswoman for Federated Investors Inc (FII.N) declined to comment.

-Goldman said it will disclose the previous day's NAV of its three U.S. commercial paper funds daily, starting on Wednesday.
+Goldman said it will disclose the previous day's net asset value (NAV) of its three U.S. commercial paper funds daily, starting on Wednesday.
 It will begin disclosing daily NAVs of its six U.S. government and tax-exempt funds next week.
 The daily price of its six offshore funds will be available by the end of the year.

 (Reporting by Avik Das and Tanya Agrawal in Bangalore and Ross Kerber and Aaron Pressman in Boston; editing by Matt Driskill, Supriya Kurane and Matthew Lewis)